 The two types of fermentation are open (brewed in an open vessel covered with a clean cloth) and closed (a fitted lid plus airlock or cling wrap with a pin hole).
-Both methods will ferment effectively providing the wort remains within the temperature range 18°C-32°C. Good quality beer can be made using open fermentation.
-However, preference is given to the closed fermentation method Because the brew is protected in a sealed vessel and the timing for bottling off is not as critical.
+Both methods will ferment effectively providing the wort remains within the temperature range 18°C-32°C. You can make quality beer with open fermentation.
+However, preference is given to the closed fermentation method because the brew is protected in a sealed vessel and the timing for bottling off is not as critical.